jweiner1/ShadersForVRChat/README.md

 # ShadersForVRChat

 Just some basic shaders for VRChat.
-Currently WIP.
+Check out Assets for some shaders.